-If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Head, or the Deputy in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy in their absence.

-If there are concerns about the Head, then these should be shared with the Chair of Governors whose contact details are held in the main office.
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors

-Our Whistleblowing policy can be found on the school website and safeguarding section on the school drive.
+Our Whistleblowing/Confidential Reporting policy can be found on the school drive in the safeguarding folder.